chiselstrike/chiselstrike/docusaurus/docs/Intro/first.md

 You can then start ChiselStrike in local development mode by running ChiselStrike in a new terminal tab.
-As ChiselStrike runs, it will compile your work automatically as you make changes, and it is also hosting your endpoints at the same time.
+As ChiselStrike runs, it will compile your work automatically as you make changes.
+It is also hosting your endpoints with a local development server at the same time.

 ```bash
 cd my-backend